Two Top Administrators of NinjaVideo Website Plead Guilty to Criminal Copyright Conspiracy

 According to the statements of facts filed with both plea agreements, NinjaVideo.net generated a total of $505,000 in income from Internet advertising and visitor donations during the course of the conspiracy.
 Evans admitted that he personally received $26,660 of these funds, and Andrew admitted that he personally received $5,250 of these funds.
 Both defendants agreed to pay restitution in these amounts.

 Evans, Andrew and three other alleged co-conspirators were indicted on Sept.
 9, 2011, on six charges related to their work with NinjaVideo.
-Evans and Andrew are the third and fourth co-defendants plead guilty for their roles.
+Evans and Andrew are the third and fourth co-defendants to plead guilty for their roles.
 Co-defendants Matthew David Howard Smith and Hana Amal Beshara pleaded guilty on Sept.
 23, 2011, and Sept.
 29, 2011, respectively, to conspiracy and criminal copyright infringement.
 Smith will be sentenced on Dec.
 16, 2011, and Beshara will be sentenced on Jan.
 6, 2012.
 An arrest warrant has been issued for the remaining co-defendant in the indictment, Zoi Mertzanis of Greece.

 Evans faces a maximum penalty of five years in prison on each count of conspiracy and copyright infringement, as well as a $250,000 fine, restitution and three years of supervised release following any prison term.
-Evans’ sentenced is scheduled for Jan.
+Evans’ sentencing is scheduled for Jan.
 27, 2012.
 Andrew faces a maximum penalty of five years in prison on the conspiracy count, as well as a $250,000 fine, restitution and three years of supervised release.
 Andrew’s sentencing is scheduled for Feb.
 3, 2012.

 The case is being prosecuted by Assistant U.S. Attorneys Jay V. Prabhu and Lindsay A. Kelly of the U.S. Attorney’s Office for the Eastern District of Virginia and Trial Attorney Glenn Alexander of the Criminal Division’s Computer Crime & Intellectual Property Section.